ychili/galleries/docs/Manual.rst

 A value of **auto** will format if it detects that standard output is connected to a terminal (and not, for example, a pipe).

+Calling the query command without any search term arguments will cause every gallery to be printed.
+Because of this, you can quickly pipe the output of ``galleries query`` to any program that can filter by row—like **grep**\ (1).
+This is useful for searching the table by data not in a tag field, such as the content of the path field.

 Analyzing tag relationships
 ===========================